Anderson sworn in as interim U.S. Attorney for Guam, CNMI

 Chief Judge Frances Tydingco-Gatewood, Shawn N. Anderson

-Interim U.S. Attorney for Guam and the Northern Mariana Islands Shawn N. Anderson, will continue to serve in that position, following his reappointment by U.S. Attorney General of the United States Jefferson Beauregard Sessions III for the period of one hundred twenty days commencing January 5, 2018, or until a Presidential appointee qualifies under 28 U.S.C. § 541, whichever
+Interim U.S. Attorney for Guam and the Northern Mariana Islands Shawn N. Anderson, will continue to serve in that position, following his reappointment by U.S. Attorney General of the United States Jefferson Beauregard Sessions III for the period of one hundred twenty days commencing January 5, 2018, or until a Presidential appointee qualifies under 28 U.S.C. § 541, whichever occurs first.

 Chief Judge Frances Tydingco-Gatewood ceremonially swore Anderson in Thursday morning.